localstack/docs/content/en/user-guide/aws/kms/index.md

 Key Management Service (KMS) is mainly about:
 - Creation and management of cryptographic keys.
-- Use of these keys to encrypt / decrypt data or to sign messages and to verify signatures for signed ones.
+- Use of these keys to encrypt/decrypt data or to sign messages and to verify signatures for signed ones.

 We advise to consult [the official AWS KMS documentation](https://docs.aws.amazon.com/kms/latest/APIReference/Welcome.html) on all KMS operations.